Personal independence at PwC

 The Compliance Resource Center is a dedicated resource to help PwC partners, employees, third-party contractors and their immediate family members maintain personal independence, including assessing the permissibility of a financial arrangement.

-• PwC partners and their immediate family members, have a dedicated partner outreach liaison who they can contact directly to get assistance with any personal independence questions.
+PwC partners and their immediate family members, have dedicated Ethics & Compliance Partner Outreach support — with multiple ways to get assistance with any personal independence questions.

 This proprietary tool informs PwC partners and employees (and their immediate family members and financial advisors) which financial arrangements are permissible and alerts them if a financial arrangement becomes impermissible.